 - Account Number: 93961753

-A number of businesses have agreed their support, namely Booker, Sainsbury's (dependent on registered charity status) and many local businesses.
+A number of businesses have agreed their support, namely Booker, Sainsbury's and many local businesses.

 Many individuals have also given - and will continue to give - support by donating money, clothing and bedding, and their time.

 The Charity will continue to work with other similar organisations who have been extremely helpful in guiding and supporting the start-up of this project, particularly Karen Dunn and Nikki Lightfoot-Fulcher from ‘Helping Huntingdon Homeless and surrounding areas’.